 Guests and regulars alike are welcome to worship in a 'come as you are' setting.
 Whether the spirit calls you to wear a suit or recreational attire, you are welcome.

-We share in communion the first Sunday of the month by partaking of a form call intinction.
-As we come forward, we are each given a piece of bread and then dip it in the common cup.
-As is our custom, the cup holds grape juice and a gluten free option is available.
+We share in communion the first Sunday of the month.
+Although we traditionally take communion by partaking of a form call intinction where we are each given a piece of bread and then dip it in the common cup.
+At this time of concern, we are using small disposable cups of grape juice and gluten free wafers.

 Our service traditionally is about an hour followed by a joyous time of fellowship over refreshmens.
 Our Sundays offer treats for the body and soul.
 Everyone welcome.